 Moulin Rouge [videorecording (DVD)].
 Romulus presents; screenplay by AnthonyVeiller and John Huston; directed by John Huston.
 Santa Monica, CA: Metro Goldwyn Mayer Home Entertainment, 2004.
 Originally produced as a motion picture in 1952.
 From the novel by Pierre La Mure.
 Director of photography, Oswald Morris; music, George Auric; editor, Ralph Kemplen.
 Performers: Jose Ferrer, Zsa Zsa Gabor, Suzanne Flon, Claude Nollier, Katherine Kath, Muriel Smith, Mary Claire, Colette Marchand.

 Cinematic treatments of the lives of composers and writers seem predestined to fail.
 To be fair, there are exceptions.
 Coco Chanel & Igor Stravinsky is pretty darn good, and so is, in its wacky way, Amadeus.
-Still, posterity has been kinder to films about painters: Rembrandt, The Moon and Sixpence, Lust for Life, Girl with the Pearl Earring, the two Frida movies [1], Edvard Munch, Modigliani, Pollock, Mr. Turner, to cite only the more obvious exemplars.
+Still, posterity has been kinder to films about painters: we have Rembrandt, The Moon and Sixpence, Lust for Life, Girl with the Pearl Earring, the two Frida movies [1], Edvard Munch, Hilma, Modigliani, Pollock, Mr. Turner, to cite only the more obvious exemplars.

 Maybe it’s the very visual nature of painting that translates better to the big screen.
 But that doesn’t explain the success of films that concentrate more on the life, and not necessarily the work, of the artist.
 Perhaps we have a clue in one of Toulouse-Lautrec’s acidy quips, delivered with characteristic brio by José Ferrer: “One should never meet a person whose work one admires; what they do is always so much better than what they are.”
 Hear, hear.